sapmat/frontend-onboarding/README.md

   - attendees[]:
     - id
     - rating
-- Create a service file for each mock data file.
+- Create a service file for each mock data file
-- Create a function to validate `user` credentials during login.
+- Create a function to validate `user` credentials during login

 ---